StefieS/ICP_FSMCraft/README.txt

     Custom transitions and state actions perform the expected behaviour.

 Message protocol:
-    For sending TCP messages to communicate between the server
+    For sending TCP messages to communicate between the server and client, specialised Json protocol was used, having multiple types and associated information needed for performing actions:
+    enum:
+         LOG,
+         INPUT,
+         STOP,
+         JSON,
+         ACCEPT,
+         REJECT,
+         EMPTY,
+         REQUEST.

+Controllers:
+    Two controllers were implemented for reacting to the message: